 - There is no application fee for Reapplication.

 - An application needs to be submitted in order to have a room selection time assigned.
-Room selection times will be randomly generated (not assigned in order of date of application) so there is no need to rush to apply immediately at 8 a.m. the first day the application opens.
+Room selection times will be randomly generated within each priority group (not assigned in order of date of application) so there is no need to rush to apply immediately at 8 a.m. the first day the application opens.
+(Please refer to the priority group definitions below to determine your priority group.)

 Step 2: Select your room